 15. Belle (2013)

 ‘Belle’ is a true story about a legitimate African-British, Dido Elizabeth Belle, who is denied her free status in British society, despite being brought up in an aristocratic household.
 ‘Belle,’ as said by film theorists, is the film about the flaws of the British culture, which was then defined by race, color, and slavery.
-The accounts of the film take us to the times when the slave trade was at the peak in Britain.
-‘Belle’ is not centered around the violence associated with slavery, but focuses at the issue of racial prejudice and discrimination, which, in turn, was embedded into the English mindset by the acts of slavery and slave trade commissioned by the Empire against Spanish and African citizens.
+The accounts of the film take us to the times when the slave trade was at its peak in Britain.
+‘Belle’ is not centered around the violence associated with slavery but focuses on the issue of racial prejudice and discrimination, which, in turn, was embedded into the English mindset by the acts of slavery and slave trade commissioned by the Empire against Spanish and African citizens.

 ‘Belle,’ though reminds the viewers of the Song Massacre, whereby more than a hundred slaves were murdered by the crew of slave ships that served the Empire’s interests.
-This particular event in the film reflects the truth behind the British high-class societies, which kept quiet, while innocent men suffered due to their racial indifference.
-The film is widely acclaimed, especially among the critics of African-American Film Critics Association.
+This particular event in the film reflects the truth behind the British high-class societies, which kept quiet while innocent men suffered due to their racial indifference.
+The film is widely acclaimed, especially among the critics of the African-American Film Critics Association.
 Though criticized for certain historical inaccuracies, it remains one of the most excellent movies made regarding the subject of slavery.

 Read More: Best Crusade Movies of All Time